k4yt3x/video2x/README.md

 ### This software is currently designed for Windows.

+## 2.1.4 (November 2, 2018)

+- Added hardware acceleration option for ffmpeg.
+Ffmpeg will use hardware acceleration (GPU, usually) if `--gpu` or `--cudnn` is given.
+You can customize the method to use in `video2x.json`.

 ## 2.1.1 (October 22, 2018)

 - Fixed video stream and audio stream indexing issues.